 Closure and Renewal

 The end of the school year is more than just a conclusion—it's an opportunity for reflection, celebration, and preparation for the future.
-Invest time in school events, recognize achievements, and create meaningful memories.
+Invest time in school events, recognise achievements, and create meaningful memories.

 Take care of yourself during this intense period.
 The Christmas break is a chance to recharge, refresh, and return to the new school year with renewed energy and enthusiasm.